 What is TaaS – Transportation as a Service?

 Not long ago, owning a car was a mark of adulthood.
 It was a sign of independence, as well as a way to get to and from work.
 Over the years, this situation has gradually started to change.
 Urban areas have grown, which has made public transportation more common.
 Thanks to carbon dioxide levels, mankind is now searching for ways to reduce climate change.
 TaaS is one potential solution.

 TaaS is a new mindset.
 Instead of focusing on car ownership, TaaS involves renting vehicles and similar practices.
 For instance, Uber and Lyft are both examples of TaaS.
 Instead of having to own your own car, you can use a ridesharing app to hire a car when you need a ride.

 TaaS is also called Mobility as a Service (MaaS).
 While TaaS may involve an app like Uber and a human driver right now, this will not always be the case.
 In just one to two years, Goldman Sachs expects the first semi-autonomous car to become commercially available.

 TaaS is important because today’s cars waste most of its time.
 Across the globe, the typical vehicle is idle during 95% of the day.
 Connected cars and rideshares can get rid of this idle time.
 Instead of multiple people using their cars to commute to work each day, the same people could rent a car and forego car ownership.

-What Are the Advantages of TaaS Technology?
+What is TaaS Technology?

 In many cities, TaaS vehicles will be available 24 hours a day.
 While the average person only uses their car about 4 percent of the time, a TaaS vehicle will typically be used for 10 times more minutes each day.
 TaaS will work like public transportation does today, but it will blend private transportation providers into a gateway like an app.
 Then, people can access the gateway whenever they need to reserve and pay for a ride.